saurabh-herwadkar/system-design-999/README.md

 # Abstract concepts

+# The holy SixTrait of technology

+Any technology uses underlying infrastructure and runtime Any logical component (Refer below section [Worfklows and components]) needs the below to be able to do something meaningful

+**Hardware **

+- Processor - CPU or GPU
+- Memory - RAM
+- Storage - SSD or HDD
+- Input/Output (IO) - Network cards, Display cards

+**Software**

+- Operating system | Kernel - Some variant of Linux or Windows which gives access to the above 4 mentioned hardware components via
+- Runtime - The underlying installed programmin softwares - For example Python 3.9, PIP and other python libraries

+  To add to the above we have the code base which executes some bsuiness functionality and cannot run without the blessings of the above mentioned "Sixtrait"

 # Concept , features and tools

 **W**henever i work with an engineer to discuss an idea i use the above three key words to helpp build a mental model